yunify/terraform-provider-qingcloud/website/docs/index.html.markdown

 * `secret_key` - (Optional) This is the Qingcloud secret key.
 It must be provided, but it can also be sourced from the `QINGCLOUD_SECRET_KEY` environment variable.
 In old version secret_key name is secret , and it was deprecated.

+* `endpoint` - (Optional) This is the Qingcloud API address , default `https://api.qingcloud.com:443/iaas`.
+It can also be sourced from the  `QINGCLOUD_ENDPOINT` .
+This parameter is often used in private clouds.

 * `zone` - (Required) This is the Qingcloud zone.
 It must be provided, but it can also be sourced from the `QINGCLOUD_ZONE` environment variables.